jme/life/README.md

 ## howto
 Run from command line, with optional grid size and zoom parameters, a few size & zoom presets and a few color scheme options.

+You can get the full command and option list with ./life -h  (or --help)

-two essential parameters: span and zoom
+a note on the span and zoom parameters:

 span: the Life gamespace is a square grid and the span parameter is just the size of an edge.
       e.g., a span of 200 yields a 200 x 200 game array